vishalrajole/ordertracking/README.md

 - a website (frontend) that has 3 views

-  - [x] email address input form
+  - [x] email address input form (with email validation)
   - [x] order history view
   - [x] order history view

-- that upon entering a known email address of a user will present you with the order history related to that email address and allows you to view order details
+- upon entering a known email address of a user will present you with the order history related to that email address and allows you to view order details and navigate back

 - an API (backend)
+  - [x] server which serves order details from csv file
   - [x] that parses and processes the provided CSV files' content
-  - [x] that serves content to the frontend via created endpoint(s) in a format of your choice
+  - [x] that serves content to the frontend via created endpoint(s) in a format(GraphQL)

 # Tech stack

-- Frontend: React, typescript, styled-components
+- Frontend: React, typescript, styled-components, react-router
 - Backend: NodeJS, ExpressJS, GraphQL, Apollo Server, lodash

 # Installation steps: